Follow These Water Safety Tips

 Swimming Lesson Save Lives.

-™ The best thing anyone can do to stay safe in and around the water is to learn to swim.
+™ The best thing anyone can do to stay safer in and around the water is to learn to swim.
 This includes both adults and children.
 Note: The American Academy of Pediatrics now supports swimming classes after the age of 1 if the child is emotionally and developmentally ready.

 Never leave children unattended